pdfminer/pdfminer.six/README.md

 You need to provide a password for protected PDF documents when its access is restricted.
 You cannot extract any text from a PDF document which does not have extraction permission.

-(For details, refer to the html document.)
+(For details, refer to /docs/index.html.)

 **dumppdf.py**